 Applications of Model-Driven Metabolic Engineering

 We combine computational (dry-lab; see project area 1) and genetic (wet-lab) techniques to test and establish new metabolic engineering strategies and to construct microbial cell factories for the bio-based production of selected chemicals.
-As relevant host organism we focus on E. coli and, more recently, also on yeast (S. cerevisiae).
+As production organism we focus on E. coli, but are also interested in applications with other relevant production hosts such as Zymomonas mobilis or yeast.
 Research topics include:

 - Model-based metabolic engineering of E. coli for itaconic acid synthesis.